logologo

 – Being Kidnapped in Mexico

-Most kidnappings in Mexico are short term kidnappings called “express kidnappings”, which occur especially in urban areas.
-More on this information in the next section.
+Most kidnappings in Mexico are short term kidnappings called "express kidnappings", which occur especially in urban areas.
+Express kidnapping - where taxi drivers or accomplices force victims to withdraw cash from ATMs - now accounts for 66% of all kidnappings in Mexico, and targeting has expanded beyond business elites to anyone perceived as a middle-class foreigner.
 However, long-term kidnappings do occur.
 It is best to avoid inviting people to your home that you do not know well.
-Also, do not discuss your business and finances to anyone outside of a corporate setting—especially with people you do not know.
+Also, do not discuss your business and finances to anyone outside of a corporate setting - especially with people you do not know.

 *For more information on crime in Mexico and how to prevent it, click here.